 - Check and see if any of your products—or components of your products—are listed as “dangerous goods” while being shipped.
 In general, a “dangerous good” is defined as a product that may cause harm during transit.
 The best place for this info would be a country’s government website.
 Canada and the UK provide great examples.

-When you purchase international shipping labels through Shopify, the correct customs forms and documentation are automatically generated for you and can be printed on any standard printer.
-When you use DHL Express to ship, this documentation is electronically transmitted to customs–no additional paperwork necessary.
+When you purchase international shipping labels through Shopify Shipping, the correct customs forms and documentation are automatically generated for you and can be printed on any standard printer.
+When you use DHL Express to ship from the US, this documentation is electronically transmitted to customs—no additional paperwork necessary.

-When you’re ready to get your shipments out the door, you also have the option to schedule a pickup for any UPS or DHL Express shipment.
+When you’re ready to get your shipments out the door, you also have the option to schedule a free or discounted pickup for any UPS, DHL Express, or Sendle shipment or link out to schedule one directly with USPS.

 When considering which shipping carriers you may use, there are four factors to consider.

-Postal carriers are often cheaper, but can be slower and may not offer many options for package types and speeds.
-Express carriers are faster and provide more service options like insurance, but can be more expensive.
+Postal carriers are often more affordable, but may not offer many options for package types and speeds.
+Express carriers tend to be faster, can accommodate heavier or larger packages, and provide more service options, but can be more expensive.
+Regional courier services can solve any “last mile” problems for your international package, but can be tricky to source and communicate with.

-Do your research and price out postal, regional, and express carrier options.
-We’ll cover how to charge for international shipping below, but it’s good to know what’s available for your international shipping strategy.
+Do your research and price out postal, express, and courier options.
+We’ll cover how to charge for international shipping below, but it’s good to have a sense of service availability for your international shipping strategy.

 Some customers will want their purchases right away, and others will be more willing to wait.